checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 Checkly checks are configured and scheduled in the Checkly cloud-based web UI as usual, but selecting a Private Location runs the check on the agent(s) in your infrastructure. **Agents are stateless and ephemeral**.
-As long as you have at least one operational agent, checks will run in your private location.
+As long as you have at least one operational Checkly Agent, checks will run in your Private Location.
 Adding more agents will distribute the load and improve resilience automatically.

 ## Configuring a Private Location: